2 Helpful / 2 Not

 #1- Original position straight through the alley and up a slight hill.
 Alternate to the left, farther up the hill near the tee for hole 3.

-#7- Alternate is a much harder position farther and to the left.
+#7- Alternate is a much harder position further and to the left.

 #8- Original position straight downhill through alley.
 Alternate shorter and on the right hand side.
 Brings OB into play with private property on the right, and fence with dead end road long.

-#9- Original position farther and to the right.
+#9- Original position further and to the right.
 Alternate shorter and on the left side of the alley.

 #11- Original straight downhill through alley and behind "Y" tree.
 Alternate farther and to the left, toward #12's basket in open field.